mmajewsk/lartpc2D/readme.md

  R10 even worse.
 Lets change steps back to 10->8
  R11 Even better than anything so far. trying to give it een more time.
  R12 Worse than R11
+ Increasing batch to 128 R13 better line of loss, and also nice behaviour increasing steps again to 12 R14

+ I think i need to read if batch reg would be useful here